shashank-srikant/data-nlp-exercise/README.md

-# An exercise in data analysis and image processing
+# An exercise in data analysis

 This is a small exercise in the kinds of skills that may be required of you.
 The goal here is to evaluate how well you understand the problem, scope it, come up with a strategy to solve it, and execute it.